 Chocolate Chip Muffin Substitutions & Swaps

 While I love this recipe just the way it is, I know some people have different preferences!
-For example, if you know you love baking muffins with butter, you can swap half or all of the oil for butter.

 Or you might not have all of these ingredients on hand!
 If you find yourself in either of these situations, below I share the purpose of each ingredient along with swaps and variations that can be made.

 All Purpose Flour

 I prefer these muffins with good ol’ all purpose flour.
 However, you can use a gluten free flour blend in place of the AP flour in this recipe (cup for cup).